 💰 Price tag: $10/month for the “basic” plan, $30/month for “professional,” $80/month for “elite,” or $1 for a two-week trial

-✅ Features: Depends on the plan, but “professional” is considered full-use — entails genre filtering, an array of editing options for pacing, dialogue, “strong writing,” word choice, repetition, and direct comparisons to bestselling works
+✅ Features: “Professional” plan entails genre filtering, an array of editing options for pacing, dialogue, “strong writing,” word choice, repetition, and direct comparisons to bestselling works

-While the first few pieces of software on this list help you organize, develop, and even self-edit your story, they don’t include the in-depth editorial functions and services that AutoCrit does.
-This is the program to use if you already have a decent-sized draft of your novel, or if you’re a micromanaging kind of writer who likes to edit meticulously as you go.
+While other pieces of novel-writing software help you organize, develop, and even self-edit your story, they don’t include the in-depth editorial functions that AutoCrit does.
+This is the program to use if you already have a decent draft ready to edit.
+(Or if you’re a micromanaging kind of writer who likes to edit meticulously as you go.)

 AutoCrit tests your work for all the factors above, and even individual elements within those factors.
-So for example, after selecting “word choice” as your focus area, AutoCrit then allows you to narrow it down even more: do you want to check for generic descriptions?
+So for example, after selecting “word choice” as your focus area, AutoCrit allows you to narrow it down even more.
+Do you want to check for generic-sounding descriptions?
 Improve your sentence starters?
 Work on personal phrases?
 You can achieve all that and more with AutoCrit.

 The program also boasts an appealing modern interface, and decent prices considering the range of editing possibilities.
-Some writers might be reluctant to shell out for an editing program — but those writers are probably blissfully unaware of how hard it is to self-edit.
-When you think of it that way, AutoCrit is an amazing service: it helps you edit your manuscript with the perspective of a professional, from the comfort of your own home.
+Some writers might be reluctant to shell out for an editing program — but those writers probably don't know how hard it is to self-edit.
+When you think of it that way, AutoCrit is an amazing service: it helps you edit your manuscript with the perspective of a professional, all by yourself.

-All that said, no novel writing software is actually magic — that is, none of it's going to write your novel for you.
-But with the right tools to lend you some structure, focus, and a dash of inspiration, you might just be able to get ‘er done all by yourself. 🙌
+No novel writing software is actually magic — that is, none of it is going to write your book for you.
+But with the right tools to lend you some focus, structure, and a dash of inspiration, you might just be able to get ‘er done all by yourself. 🙌